 Annotations are okay!

-Because annotations (like bubble annotations or tolerances) are not part of the geometry, we are able to filter those out.
+Because annotations (like bubble annotations or tolerances) are not part of the geometry, we can filter those out.
 However, tolerance callouts will need to be specified in the instant quote and included on an attached drawing for accurate pricing.

-Extra drawn features can be confused with cut geometry and will cause the file processing to fail.
-Multiple layers will be merged into a single layer as part of the geometry process.
+Extra-drawn features can be confused with cut geometry and will cause the file processing to fail.
+Multiple layers will merge into a single layer as part of the geometry process.